Alfred Hitchcock's unrealized projects: The Return of Bulldog Drummond

-Forbidden Territory (1933–1934)
+Forbidden Territory

 British thriller writer Dennis Wheatley had been a guest on the set of many of the early Hitchcock movies, and when The Forbidden Territory was published in January 1933, he presented the director with a copy.
 Hitchcock so enjoyed the book that he wanted to make a film of it, but he was just in the process of moving to Gaumont-British studios to work for Michael Balcon, he asked Wheatley to hold onto the rights until he could persuade his new employer to purchase them.
-When the time came, however, Balcon wasn't interested and instead insisted that Hitchcock direct the musical Waltzes from Vienna.
+When the time came, however, Balcon wasn't interested and instead insisted that Hitchcock direct the musical Waltzes from Vienna (1934).
 Hitchcock then approached Richard Wainwright, a distinguished producer who had been head of UFA films in Germany, and had recently relocated to Britain.
 Wainwright was keen to pick up a promising subject for his first British film, and immediately bought the rights.
-Although there was a verbal understanding that Hitchcock was to direct, Balcon refused to release him, and instead began production of The Man Who Knew Too Much.
+Although there was a verbal understanding that Hitchcock was to direct, Balcon refused to release him, and instead began production of The Man Who Knew Too Much (1934).
 Wainwright, committed to studio space, technicians and actors, had no alternative but to proceed without him, and placed the film into the hands of American director Phil Rosen.
 In 1936, at Hitchcock's instigation, Wheatley wrote a screenplay The Bombing of London, but the controversial project could find no backer and was shelved.

+Road House

+It was announced that Hitchcock would be directing Road House (1934), based on the play by Walter C. Hackett.
+The released film was instead directed by Maurice Elvey.

+London Symphony

+In March 1935, several publications carried brief details about a planned film titled London Symphony, which would star actor Clive Brook and be directed by Hitchcock.
+The scenario was to be written by H. M. Harwood and based on an original story by Sir Philip Gibbs and his son Anthony.

+Derby Day

+On December 17, 1935, The Times reported that a film about the annual Epsom Derby horse race was to be directed by Hitchcock for the Gaumont-British Corporation, written by himself.
+On December 21, the Lancashire Evening Post indicated that he would begin the film after finishing Sabotage (1936) and specified that "the whole of the action will take place in the ninety minutes after the luncheon interval of the renowned race meeting; the story being the effects of the event on a variety of characters."
+On December 28, Sunderland Daily Echo and Shipping Gazette referred to Derby Day as one of the director's "most cherished ambitions".
+Speaking of the possibilities of such a film—and illustrating his ideas via quick sketches—Hitchcock began: "Think of the opportunities of the subject.
+You have the Downs, covered by the great town of temporary structures which rise up in a night, fortune-tellers' stalls, tea-tents, restaurant marquees, cloak-rooms, offices, the vast crowd, in which princes and peasants mingle: the mass of buses ... even the Salvation Army meetings."